Looking after your eyes

 Having a regular eye test with your optometrist, especially if you’re over the age of 65, can help with early detection and treatment of any eye conditions.

 We’re here to help.
-If you have any questions about cataracts, speak to your optometrist or book an eye test today.
+If you have any questions about cataracts, speak to your optometrist or

 Glaucoma affects your peripheral vision slowly and may not be noticeable until it’s advanced.
 The disease affects the nerve fibres at the back of your eye.
 Once the fibres die, you experience loss of vision and, potentially, blindness so it’s really important for us to diagnose this condition early.